This basketball article was written by University of Northern Colorado Head Coach Steve Smiley.

 For example, we might start with an opponent’s BLOBs and then dummy some of our own basketball plays.
 After that, we will shoot before going into their ball-screen actions and then more basketball shooting drills before doing an opponent’s 3pt plays.
 We don’t want to spend too much time at once on the opponent, just small pieces of their game-plan sprinkled throughout the practice.

 After basketball practice, we will head straight into the film room to watch the personnel edit and hand out the personnel paperwork.
-It will take us between 20-30 minutes to go through the film edit with our guys.
+It will take us between 20-30 minutes to go through the film and video editing with our guys.

 Game-Day: Evaluations and Adjustments